-However, easily the best and coolest restaurant in the Urubamba area is right in town: El Huacatay, Jr. Arica 620 (tel.
-084/201-790; www.elhuacatay.com), popular with both wealthier Peruvians and visiting gringos.
+The best restaurant directly in the town of Urubamba is El Huacatay ★★★, Jr. Arica 620 (www.elhuacatay.com; tel.
+084/201-790).
 A few blocks from the main square, this surprising gourmet restaurant, in an old home built around a garden set back from a nondescript Urubamba street, is the perfect place for a long, relaxing lunch on the patio under bamboo shade or a more elegant dinner in the warm, intimate dining room (which has only five tables) or brightly colored lounge area.
-Run by a Peruvian chef, Pío, and his German wife Iris, the restaurant’s chef-driven menu is a bit of a rarity in these parts, and it focuses on Andean specialties, such as quinoa soup, alpaca lasagna, and coca-infused (but street-legal!) gnocchi.
+Run by Peruvian chef Pío Vásquez, the restaurant’s chef-driven menu is a bit of a rarity in these parts, and it focuses on the creative use of Andean ingredients, like trout tartar, stuffed ají amarillo peppers, and alpaca carpaccio.
 Portions are large and attractively presented, and although fairly priced for the setting, service, and quality, the restaurant is more upscale than most in the area.
-Open Monday to Saturday from 2 to 10pm, the restaurant accepts only cash and Visa cards; reservations on weekends and evenings are recommended.
+The restaurant accepts only cash and Visa cards; reservations on weekends and evenings are recommended.

-Another unique Valle restaurant for fine dining is Huayoccari Hacienda Restaurant, Carretera Cusco–Urubamba, Km 64 (tel.
-084/962-2224 or 084/226-241 in Cusco), several miles southeast of Urubamba.
+A unique valley restaurant for fine dining is Huayoccari Hacienda Restaurant ★★, Carretera Cusco–Urubamba, Km 64 (tel.
+084/962-2224 or 984/620-621 in Cusco), several miles southeast of Urubamba near the Inkaterra hotel.
 The restaurant, in an exceedingly elegant farmhouse high in the hills above the Sacred Valley, is tough to make reservations at and hard to find.
-(It works almost exclusively with tour agencies such as Lima Tours, tel.
-01/424-5110, to arrange lunches and dinners; if you're not with a group, it's worth having your hotel call to see if it's possible to get in and get directions.)
-The $35 (cash only) prix-fixe menu starts with a pisco sour in the antique-filled common room or out among the gardens.
-Then diners, who feel as though they belong to an exclusive club, are admitted to the wood-paneled dining room -- which has large picture windows framing views of the Andes -- for a simple but well-prepared meal of local vegetables, soups (such as crema de maiz), and fresh river trout.
-The place is rather emphatically designed to feel like one is a guest in the home of a local agricultural patron (and in fact, the home and restaurant belong to the Orihuela family, one of the valley’s most distinguished, and oldest, families).
+(It works almost exclusively with tour agencies, though most hotel receptions can also arrange lunches and dinners.)
+The $50 (cash only) prix-fixe menu starts with a pisco sour in the antique-filled common room or out among the gardens.
+Then diners, who feel as though they belong to an exclusive club, are admitted to the wood-paneled dining room—which has large picture windows framing views of the Andes—for a simple but well-prepared meal of local vegetables, soups (such as crema de maiz), and fresh river trout.
+The place is rather emphatically designed to feel like one is a guest in the home of a local agricultural patron.
+(And in fact, the home and restaurant belong to the Lambarri-Orihuela family, one of the valley’s most distinguished and oldest families.)

-Several restaurants are scattered about the main valley highway and cater to groups that storm through the Sacred Valley three times a week on market day.
-Tunupa, Km 77, Carretera Pisaq–Ollantaytambo (on the left side of the road on the way to Ollanta; tel.
+Several restaurants are scattered about the main valley highway and cater to bus tours and groups that storm through the Sacred Valley three times a week on market day.
+Tunupa, Km 77, Carretera Pisaq–Ollantaytambo (on the left side of the road on the way to Ollanta; www.tunuparestaurante.com; tel.
 084/963-0206), owned by the same folks who own the restaurant of the same name in Cusco, is one of the most popular.
 In a massive, purpose-built hacienda with long corridors that form dining halls overlooking the Urubamba River, it’s something akin to a Peruvian bier hall.
-It must seat at least 300 diners, and it's all buffet, all the time.
-Even though it can get crowded on market days at lunchtime, it’s a fair value for an all-you-can-eat buffet for $15, including a pisco sour.
-Even better is Alhambra, Ctra.
-Urubamba–Ollantaytambo s/n (near Hotel Sol y Luna; tel.
-084/201-200), also a hacienda-style restaurant targeting bus tours, but in a more relaxed and intimate manner.
+Even though it can get crowded on market days at lunchtime, it’s a fair value for an all-you-can-eat buffet for $20, including a pisco sour.
+Better is Hacienda Alhambra ★, Ctra.
+Urubamba–Ollantaytambo s/n (near Hotel Sol y Luna; www.fb.com/alhambraurubamba; tel.
+084/201-200), a similar restaurant targeting bus tours, but in a more relaxed and intimate manner.
 The dining rooms are smaller, and there are tables outdoors under a thatched roof, with lovely garden and mountain views.
 Its buffets are daily from 10am to 3:30pm.
 On the main road toward Ollantaytambo, Wayra, Fundo Huincho Lote A-5 (www.hotelsolyluna.com; tel.
 084/201-620), is an indoor/outdoor facility with wood-fired cooking run by the same owners as Sol y Luna Lodge.
 Besides the family-style lunch, there is a horse show.